 e.
 Other processes capable of emitting sulfur dioxide.
 After January 1, 1974, no person shall allow, cause or permit the emission of sulfur dioxide from any process, other than sulfuric acid manufacture, in excess of 500 parts per million, based on volume.
 This paragraph shall not apply to devices which have been installed for air pollution abatement purposes where it is demonstrated by the owner of the source that the ambient air quality standards are not being exceeded.

-This rule is intended to implement Iowa Code section 455B.133.

 567—23.4(455B) Specific processes.

 23.4(1) General.
 The provisions of this rule shall not apply to those facilities for which performance standards are specified in 23.1(2).
 The emission standards specified in this rule shall apply and those specified in 23.3(2)“a” and 23.3(2)“b” shall not apply to each process of the types listed in the following subrules, except as provided below.